Getting Started with Git

 Branch

 Manage branches.
-You can perform add, delete, modify, and query operations on branches using the following commands.
+You can use the following commands to add, delete, modify, and query branches.

 # View all branches and remote branches